© Crown copyright 2017

 Laser pointers have been used as presentational aids by professional trainers for many years, with no reported incidents in the UK.
 They are usually portable, low powered, battery operated, hand held laser devices.

 Commonly available laser pointers generally emit red coloured light (wavelengths between 630 and 670 nm), green coloured light (532 nm) or blue coloured light (about 445 nm).

-Laser pointers emitting light with the laser wavelength which is closer to the eye’s peak response are therefore capable of producing the adequate visual stimulus at lower radiant powers.
+Laser pointers emitting light with the laser wavelength which is closer to the eye’s peak response are therefore capable of producing the adequate visual stimulus, such as aversion response, at lower radiant powers.

 4. Laser safety standards

-If product mislabelling is suspected, or there is doubt over the classification of a product then measurements should be carried out in accordance with the requirements of the British Standard to determine the actual laser Class to which the device should be assigned.
-A visual inspection of a laser product or its laser output will not provide any indication of the appropriate Class for the device.
+If product mislabelling is suspected, or there is doubt over the classification of a product then measurements should be carried out in accordance with the requirements of the British Standard to determine the actual laser class to which the device should be assigned.
+There is no simple test available to the general public to determine the radiant power of a laser product.
+A visual inspection of the laser product or its laser output will not provide any indication of the appropriate class for the device.